zaiisao/Documentation/en/Interactive Broadcast/mediaplayer_mac.md

 > Do not proceed until you receive the `didChangedToState` callback reporting `AgoraMediaPlayerStatePlaying(3)`.

 **Enable the local user to join the channel by using the SDK**

-Refer to [the RTC quickstart guide](https://docs.agora.io/en/Interactive%20Broadcast/start_live_mac?platform=macOS#4-set-the-channel-profile) for details about how to enable the local user to join the live broadcast channel in the role of `BROADCASTER`:
+Refer to [the RTC quickstart guide](https://docs.agora.io/en/Interactive%20Broadcast/start_live_mac?platform=macOS#4-set-the-channel-profile) for details about how to enable the local user to join the `LIVE_BROADCASTING` channel in the role of `BROADCASTER`:

-1. Call the `setChannelProfile` method to set the channel mode to live broadcast.
+1. Call the `setChannelProfile` method to set the channel mode to `LIVE_BROADCASTING`.

-2. Call the `setClientRole` method to set the local user role as the broadcaster.
+2. Call the `setClientRole` method to set the local user role as the host.

 3. Call the `enableVideo` method to enable the video module.

 4. Call the `joinChannel` method to enable the local user to join the channel.

    > Do not proceed until you receive the `joinSuccessBlock` or `didJoinChannel` callback.

 When the role of the remote user is `BROADCASTER`, the Native SDK automatically enables the echo cancellation module.
-To prevent the remote user from hearing the echo, Agora recommends enabling the remote user to join the channel as the broadcaster instead of as the audience.
+To prevent the remote user from hearing the echo, Agora recommends enabling the remote user to join the channel as the host instead of as the audience.

 **Start sharing by using the helper**